Winter Bird Feeding: The Basics

 Besides seed, you can offer other types of foods to enhance the attractiveness of your feeding station.
 Suet is a high-quality animal fat that is highly sought-after in winter.
 It is particularly attractive to woodpeckers, chickadees, nuthatches, and titmice, although some atypical feeder birds like Carolina wrens and brown creepers also like it.
 Suet is sold at grocery stores in the meat section.
 It can be hung in a mesh bag (often provided with the suet) or you can buy special suet feeders.
 Processed suet cakes are available at many stores that sell bird feeding supplies.
 These cakes may contain other pieces of seed and fruit and are processed so that they don’t turn rancid in warmer weather.

 “Marvel Meal,” a mixture of peanut butter and other items, is fun for children to make and is a favorite of chickadees, titmice, wrens, and even bluebirds.
 It can be pressed into the holes of a log feeder or smeared directly onto the bark of trees.
-It also can be frozen into blocks and put in a suet feeder or sliced into chunks and placed on a feeder tray.
+It can also be frozen into blocks and put in a suet feeder or sliced into chunks and placed on a feeder tray.

 Recipe for Marvel Meal